Are you facing a project that requires some material removal? You might be wondering: should you reach for a sander or a grinder?

 - Recommended Tool: Sander

-- Recommended Product: Detail Sander with fine grit sandpaper
+- Product: Detail sander with fine grit sandpaper

-- Why: A detail sander can navigate the tight corners and intricate details of furniture, removing old finish or sanding down surfaces for a new coat of paint or stain.
+- Why: A detail sander navigates tight corners and intricate surfaces, removing old finish for a fresh coat.

 7. Smoothing Welded Joints